minkeymouse/nowcasting-kr/CONTEXT.md

 # Or: bash run_train.sh
 # Trains all models for all targets, saves to checkpoint/{target}_{model}/model.pkl
 # Training data: 1985-01-01 to 2019-12-31 (no data leakage)
-# Status: checkpoint/ has 0 model.pkl files - needs to be run (code fixes applied this iteration)
+# Status: checkpoint/ has 0 model.pkl files - needs to be run
 ```

 **Forecasting (load from checkpoint/, generate forecasts)** - **DONE**: